 Read More: What to Bring When Snowshoeing: Top Accessories for the Day Hiker

-It all begins before the sunrises… the moment I step outside my car.
-The air is crisp, the sun is just cresting the dunes, and waves on the ocean have a rhythmic syncopation all their own.
 The first 20 minutes are spent hiking up and through the dunes to get the heart pumping.
-Then it’s on to deep sand just off the dunes and ultimately out and across the flats to the shore.
+Then it’s on to deep sand off the dunes and ultimately out and across the flats to the shore.
 Here we meet the rush of the waves but not too close.
 I see the early surf casters fishing, birds flying overhead, and endless miles of sandy beach.

-The Sandshoeing Days of Summer
+Read Next: The Sandshoeing Days of Summer: Exploring the Dunes

 I’ve never felt better in my Life!